tedleyem/terraform-dojo/minikube-poc-deployment/README.md

  This project is used to deploy Kubernetes resources in a local minikube cluster using Terraform because testing using aws and other cloud resources cost pennies.

+This simply deploys nginx into a specific namespace and checks that its up and running.

 Requirements:

 * [minikube](https://minikube.sigs.k8s.io/docs/start/)
 * [terraform cli](https://www.terraform.io/downloads)

 # R&R - References and Resources